ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 {: #compatibility-api-object-lock-configuration}

 Not all operations are supported in Satellite environments.
-For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
+For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
 {: note}

-A `PUT` request addressed to an empty bucket with the `?object-lock` query parameter will set a new object lock configuration on a bucket.
+A `PUT` request that is addressed to an empty bucket with the `?object-lock` query parameter sets a new object lock configuration on a bucket.

 **Syntax**